 Sugar, sugar, everywhere!

-If you follow our Smile Studio facebook page, you know I’m on a huge tirade against refined sugar.
-You see, I run across SOOO many patients (and it’s not just kids), who have tons of plaque and get white spots and cavities because they have a bad sugar habit (combined with less than stellar oral hygiene!).
+If you follow our Smile Studio Facebook page, you know I’m on a huge tirade against refined sugar.
+You see, I run across SOOO many patients (and it’s not just kids), who have tons of plaque and get white spots and cavities because they have a bad sugar habit (combined with less-than-stellar oral hygiene!).
 And this isn’t just associated with braces.
 I’ve seen it before braces are even applied, with clear aligners, and in retention.

-I’m not a whole lot happier at the thought of using artificial sweeteners, especially chemicals such as saccharin (Sweet’N Low), aspartame (Equal) and sucralose (Splenda).
-Besides the long-standing concerns about the toxicity of these substances, lately I’ve been reading how artificial sweeteners trick the brain and end up contributing to weight gain and not improving diabetes
+I’m not a whole lot happier at the thought of using artificial sweeteners, especially chemicals such as saccharin (Sweet’N Low), aspartame (Equal), and sucralose (Splenda).
+Besides the long-standing concerns about the toxicity of these substances, lately, I’ve been reading how artificial sweeteners trick the brain and end up contributing to weight gain and not improving diabetes

-The one I want you to pay attention to, though, is XYLITOL, because there have been numerous studies demonstrating that it is actually antibacterial to the pesky bugs in the mouth that cause tooth decay, and even to the pesky bugs in the nasopharynx that contribute to ear infections, sinus infections, allergies, and even asthma.
+The one I want you to pay attention to, though, is XYLITOL, because there have been numerous studies demonstrating that it is antibacterial to the pesky bugs in the mouth that cause tooth decay, and even to the pesky bugs in the nasopharynx that contribute to ear infections, sinus infections, allergies, and even asthma.
 Some people use it as a nasal spray, and some even take it as a supplement.
 What I recommend is that you find a xylitol chewing gum that you like, and use it instead of any other gum you are accustomed to using.
 Now these can be expensive and hard to find (think Whole Foods).
 I have found that Mentos PURE has xylitol as its number one ingredient, though it also has sorbitol and mannitol.
 (Note that it must say PURE or it doesn’t have xylitol as the first ingredient.)
 It’s readily available on most candy aisles.
 You can also buy xylitol packets for sweetening your coffee or tea.
 Just be aware that xylitol is toxic to dogs.

 Stevia is another good sugar substitute that’s also naturally occurring, but it’s generally sold as a refined product extracted from the stevia plant.
 You can buy it in many grocery stores, though it’s a lot more expensive than sugar and artificial sweeteners.
-It’s got zero calories, and appears to have multiple health benefits in addition to not promoting tooth decay.
+It’s got zero calories and appears to have multiple health benefits in addition to not promoting tooth decay.
 I’ve never tried baking with it, but I do buy it in packets for sweetening tea and coffee.

 So the long and short of it is that we Americans have insatiable sweet teeth, and sugar substitutes don’t seem to take away our desire for more.
 My personal rule of thumb is that if Mother Nature made it, it’s probably OK in moderation.
 If it’s been manufactured by humans, I try to avoid it.
-Of the refined or processed naturally occuring sweeteners I prefer Stevia and Xylitol, because of their proven health benefits.
+Of the refined or processed naturally occurring sweeteners I prefer Stevia and Xylitol, because of their proven health benefits.

 My tips for managing your sweet tooth: